Composr Tutorial: Improving your search engine ranking

 XML Sitemap

-Composr supports the XML Sitemap format, which is recognised by:- Yahoo
+Composr supports the XML Sitemap format, which is recognised by several search engines.

 Composr will generate a very thorough Sitemap for your website, providing links to all content, even forum topics (Conversr only).

-Composr will also automatically submit the Sitemap (maintenance status) to the above search engines every 24 hours, so long as the system scheduler is enabled and the 'Auto-submit sitemap' option is on.
+Composr will also automatically submit the Sitemap (maintenance status) to any search engines you code via a hook under sources_custom/hooks/systems/sitemap_ping every 24 hours, so long as the system scheduler is enabled and the 'Auto-submit sitemap' option is on.
 Configuration of the system scheduler is described in the Basic configuration and getting started tutorial.
 You will know if it is not working because your Admin Zone dashboard will say so.

 If you cannot configure the system scheduler for some reason, you can force generation of the sitemap from Commandr: